 Aversion: As a result of the numerous destructive car chases in Gunsmith Cats, Rally "The Wrecker" has been blacklisted by every auto insurance company in Illinois.

-Averted for laughs in Kochikame action based episodes and TV specials.
+Averted for laughs in the Kochikame action based episodes and TV specials.
 Kankichi Ryotsu defeats the villain and saves the day, but gets billed by the owners for property damage he caused or blamed for it.
-Notably the Fuji TV station (the show's broadcaster) being destroyed three separate times.
-Thanks to Negative Continuity or possibly his gambling winnings, everything's back to normal and forgotten in the following episode.
+Notably the Fuji TV station (the show's broadcaster) being destroyed multiple separate times.
+Thanks to Negative Continuity or possibly Ryotsu's gambling winnings, everything's back to normal and forgotten in the following episode.

 Averted in Tiger & Bunny.
 Damages incurred by a superhero must be paid for either by his/her sponsor company or the hero him/herself.
 In the very first episode Kotetsu, the protagonist, is berated for damaging a monorail track in order to stop a hijacker.
 And in episode 5 he is brought before a judge who rules that his company be fined for the property that was destroyed during one of his rescue attempts in episode 4.